Nowcasting in a Pandemic using Non-Parametric Mixed Frequency VARs: Empirical Results

-We use monthly and quarterly data on Germany (DE), France (FR), Italy (IT) and Spain (ES) from 2005M03/2005Q1 to 2020M06/2020Q2 on the following $M = 6$ variables: \begin{enumerate} \item GDP growth: quarterly GDP growth (abbreviated GDP), released six weeks after the end of the respective quarter. \item Industrial production: monthly growth rate of industrial production (abbreviated IP), released with approximately 6 week lag. \item Economic sentiment indicator: monthly growth rate of the economic sentiment indicator (abbreviated ESI), released on the next-to-last working day of the respective month. \item New car registrations: monthly growth rate of new car registrations (abbreviated CAR), released with a delay of two and a half weeks. \item Purchasing manager index: monthly growth rate of the purchasing manager index (abbreviated PMI), released on the first working day of the next month. \item One-year-ahead interest rates (abbreviated EUR), monthly average, available immediately after the end of the respective month. \end{enumerate} Data on GDP and industrial production is obtained from Eurostat, the Economic Sentiment Indicator is provided by the European Commission, figures on new car registrations are released by the European Automobile Manufacturers Association (ACEA), PMI readings come from Markit and the interest rate data is obtained from Macrobond.
+We use monthly and quarterly data on Germany (DE), France (FR), Italy (IT) and Spain (ES) from 2005M03/2005Q1 to 2020M06/2020Q2 on the following $M = 6$ variables: \begin{enumerate}[align=left] \item GDP growth: quarterly GDP growth (abbreviated GDP), released six weeks after the end of the respective quarter. \item Industrial production: monthly growth rate of industrial production (abbreviated IP), released with a lag of approximately six weeks. \item Economic sentiment indicator: monthly growth rate of the economic sentiment indicator (abbreviated ESI), released on the next-to-last working day of the respective month. \item New car registrations: monthly growth rate of new car registrations (abbreviated CAR), released with a delay of two and a half weeks. \item Purchasing managers' index: monthly growth rate of the purchasing managers' index (abbreviated PMI), released on the first working day of the next month. \item One-year-ahead interest rates (abbreviated EUR), monthly average of the level of interest rates, available immediately after the end of the respective month. \end{enumerate} Growth rates are exclusively computed by taking log-differences.
+Data on GDP and industrial production is obtained from the OECD real time database, the Economic Sentiment Indicator is provided by the European Commission, figures on new car registrations are released by the European Automobile Manufacturers Association (ACEA), PMI readings come from Markit and the interest rate data is obtained from Macrobond.
+In this case the number of columns in $\bm X$ is $K = 30$.